“BALL PERFECT MASON” FRUIT JARS

 In general, most fruit jars in aqua or “Ball Blue” glass marked “Ball Mason” date from before the introduction of the Ball Perfect Mason.
 (Clear jars marked “Ball Mason” were made in the 1960s and 1970s).

-(IMPORTANT NOTE: please see the paragraphs with info farther down on this page describing modern reproductions of this jar, including the “AMERICAN HERITAGE COLLECTION” introduced in 2013, and the new “Collectors Edition” BALL PERFECT MASON jars being sold as of 2019).
+(IMPORTANT NOTE – MODERN REPRODUCTION ISSUE JARS: please see the paragraphs with info farther down on this page describing modern repro / reproductions of this jar, including the “AMERICAN HERITAGE COLLECTION” introduced in 2013, and the new “Collectors Edition” BALL PERFECT MASON jars being sold as of 2019).

-They are commonly seen for sale on the secondary market at antique malls, farm and estate auctions, flea markets, thrift stores, rummage sales, yard/ garage sales, and on online auction sites.
+The Ball Perfect Mason jars are commonly seen for sale on the secondary market at antique malls, farm and estate auctions, flea markets, thrift stores, rummage sales, yard/ garage sales, and on online auction sites such as eBay, etsy and other sites.

 The very first jars marked “BALL PERFECT MASON” are believed to date from approximately 1913, with production continuing to about 1960.
 Many slight variations in lettering style, glass color, base markings, etc., exist, and this particular type of jar presents a wide field of study for fruit jar collectors, glass historians and even those interested in vintage Americana in general.
-Typically, they these jars were made in half pint, pint, quart, and half-gallon sizes.
+Typically, most of the Ball Perfect Mason jars were made in half pint, pint, quart, and half-gallon sizes.
 Several “off-sizes” were also produced, although in much smaller quantities.

 Most of the earlier versions were round (cylindrical) in shape, and some of the later types are square (with rounded corners) in design.
-Some variants have vertical raised lines (“ribs” or “grips”) along the sides, added to assist in handling the jars while they are wet.
+Some variants have eight vertical raised bars or lines (“grips” or “grip bars”) along the sides, added to assist in handling the jars while they are wet.
 The jars with grips were introduced in about 1933.
+(Any Ball Perfect Mason jars in aqua or Ball Blue with the grip bars date between c.1933 and 1937).

 Molds

-Ball Perfect Mason jars were made utilizing steel molds as part of “ABM” (“Automatic Bottle Machine”) i.e. automatic glass container-making machinery.
+Ball Perfect Mason jars were made entirely on automatic jar blowing machines.
+Each machine in the factory had a number of identical molds installed on them, and so very large quantities of jars could be produced in a fairly short period of time.
 Many different jar molds (thousands) were used over the many years’ time these jars were being produced.

 ADVERTISEMENT